 You’ve most likely heard “trust your gut instinct” a time or two; that eerie feeling that creeps up as a warning to hold your horses, even when you don’t really know why.
 Maybe it’s even paid off for you in the past.
 While trusting your gut may be the universe’s way of letting you know that not everything is what it may seem, the same can be true for your actual gut.

 Your gut is responsible for more than just digesting food.
-To learn more about gut health and how it impacts the rest of your body beyond your bathroom habits, we spoke to Aamer Agha, M.D., a gastroenterologist on the medical staff at Texas Health Plano and at the Institute for Digestive Health, a Texas Health Physicians Group practice.
+To learn more about gut health and how it impacts the rest of your body beyond your bathroom habits, we spoke to Aamer Agha, M.D., a gastroenterologist on the medical staff at Texas Health Plano and with Texas Health Digestive Specialists, a Texas Health Physicians Group practice.

 Your digestive system plays a pretty fundamental role in your overall health, transforming what you eat into energy that is used to help keep the rest of your biological systems running and giving you energy to go about your daily activities.
 But it also plays a role in keeping your immune system healthy, to protect you from any infectious threats.
 It’s why you’re cautioned to only use antibiotics when you absolutely need to, and to wash your hands and utensils before you eat, or why you got that nasty stomach bug when traveling overseas that one summer.